soniaisiganporia/awesome-cassandra/README.md

 - [TWCS part 1 - how does it work and when should you use it?](http://thelastpickle.com/blog/2016/12/08/TWCS-part1.html) - Best suited for time series data that expires, Time Window Compaction Strategy comes with some caveats.
 - [Performing User Defined Compactions in Cassandra](http://thelastpickle.com/blog/2016/10/18/user-defined-compaction.html) - Documenting a process by which we tell Cassandra to create a compaction task for one or more tables explicitly.
 - [Graphing cassandra-stress](http://thelastpickle.com/blog/2015/10/23/cassandra-stress-and-graphs.html) - Benchmarking schemas and configuration changes using the cassandra-stress tool, before pushing such changes out to production is one of the things every Cassandra developer should know and regularly practice.
-- [Modeling real life workloads with cassandra-stress is hard](http://thelastpickle.com/blog/2017/02/08/Modeling-real-life-workloads-with-cassandra-stress.html) - Blogpost detailing caveats with cassandra-stress when modeling real workloads.
+- [Modeling real life workloads with cassandra-stress is hard](http://thelastpickle.com/blog/2017/02/08/Modeling-real-life-workloads-with-cassandra-stress.html) - Blog post detailing caveats with cassandra-stress when modeling real workloads.
 - [Gatling DSE Stress](https://github.com/datastax/gatling-dse-stress) - Tool for stress testing DSE.
 - [Gatling DSE Plugin for Gatling Load injector](https://github.com/datastax/gatling-dse-plugin) - Plugin for the Gatling load injector.
 It adds CQL support in Gatling for Datastax Enterprise.
 It allows for benchmarking Datastax Enterprise features, including DSE Graph Fluent API.
 - [Gatling DSE Stress Simulation Catalog](https://github.com/datastax/gatling-dse-simcatalog) - The goal of the repo is to provide a sample of the Gatling DSE Stress Framework's usage.
 Feel free to submit a pull request with example simulations.